Cumberland, RI

 Racing Chair Donation

-A diverse group of athletes, including wheelchair racers and handcyclists, lines up at the starting line of a race, with a large crowd of runners and spectators behind them.
-In the foreground, three adaptive athletes are focused and ready: one using a handcycle, another in a racing wheelchair wearing an orange helmet, and a third in a green wheelchair wearing a beanie and gloves.
-The background features runners in colorful athletic gear, many wearing race bibs, some clapping or cheering.
-The scene is energetic and inclusive, with a mix of athletes of different abilities preparing for the race.
+A diverse group of athletes, including wheelchair racers and handcyclists, lines up at the race start with a crowd of runners and spectators behind them.
+In the foreground, three adaptive athletes prepare: one on a handcycle, another in a racing wheelchair with an orange helmet, and a third in a green wheelchair wearing a beanie and gloves.
+Runners in colorful gear, some clapping or cheering, add to the energetic and inclusive atmosphere.

 Adaptive Fitness Beneficiary